Research and Campaigning for

 In Hillingdon a wide range of pressing social policy issues are brought to our

 attention by local people who come to us for assistance.
 In the course of a year

-we send 300-400 Bureau Evidence Forms to Citizens Advice for input
+we send powerful in-depth Bureau Evidence Forms to Citizens Advice for input

 into national campaigning as a result of our casework for clients.

 Our evidence on the problems facing people in Hillingdon

 has been included in a number of Citizens Advice Evidence Reports to MPs and

 These enable the CAB service to campaign both locally and

 nationally for improvements in services and in the law by:

-- influencing the
+influencing the Government

 when they are planning new laws

 highlighting issues to MPs,

 councillors and other policy makers

 talking to local councils

 about their services

 discussing problems with

 companies to persuade them to improve their services

 running local campaigns such

 as calling for more NHS dentists, better temporary housing or banking

 Successful campaigns have